STORY

 A changing of the guard

-While the production of wood veneers remains the mainstay of Hiromei’s business, in the favorable reaction to his uncle’s "Radiata Blue" he saw an opportunity to explore a more artistic avenue that would help convey the company’s philosophy of “allowing wood to reach its full potential.”
+While the production of wood veneers remains the mainstay of Hiromei’s business, the favorable reaction to his uncle’s Radiata Blue in Paris revealed an opportunity to pursue a more artistic avenue — one that could better convey the company’s philosophy of “allowing wood to reach its full potential.”

 From art to production line